Digital transformation involves the entire company and its partners

 At 37.6 percent and 31.6 percent of the companies that were surveyed, “coopetition,” – i.e. project-based collaboration with competitors or with startups to bundle individual activities or resources – also forms part of the digitalization strategy.

-Finding and retaining employees
+• Finding and retaining employees

 Just under 23 percent of respondents plan to increase their workforce significantly over the next three years.
 Another 44 percent plan to increase it at least somewhat.

 To find suitably skilled workers and retain employees, around 78 percent of the companies surveyed indicated that they provide opportunities for a good work-life balance.
-The top three of these are the option to work from home or remotely (54.7 percent), flexible and family-friendly working time models (53.3 percent) and healthcare support (34.4 percent).
+The top three of these are the option to work from home or remotely (54.7 percent), flexible and family-friendly working time models (53.3 percent), and healthcare support (34.4 percent).

-You can read more of the main findings from the “2023 CIO Agenda” study performed by CIO, CSO and COMPUTERWOCHE in the whitepaper, which can be downloaded here in PDF format free of charge.
+More of the main findings from the “CIO Agenda 2023” study conducted by CIO, CSO, and COMPUTERWOCHE are available to read in greater detail in the whitepaper, which can be downloaded here in PDF format free of charge.